flybywiresim/docs/docs/fbw-a32nx/support/support-guide.md

 ### Community Folder Content

-Make sure that before reporting any issues that your [Community Folder](../installation.md#community-folder) is completely empty with the exception of the FlyByWire mod (folder name `flybywire-aircraft-a320-neo`).
+Make sure that before reporting any issues that your [Community Folder](../installation.md#community-folder) is completely empty with the exception of the FlyByWire add-on (folder name `flybywire-aircraft-a320-neo`).

 Make a screenshot of the Community Folder if requested by our support team.